code-of-chaos/AthenaColor/README.md

            StyleNest.Bold("EXAMPLE"),
            "of nested styling"
        ),
-       "As you can see, the correct color returns here by itself", sep="\n"
+       "As you can see, a reset of color doesn't need to happen as this is done automatically", sep="\n"
    ))
 )